Linda McNabb

 Linda McNabb (born 16 August 1963) is a British-born New Zealand children's author who has written several fantasy novels for children and young adults.

 Biography

-McNabb was born in Rutland, England in 1963.
+McNabb was born in Rutland, England on 16 August 1963.
 She moved to New Zealand five years later and lives in Auckland.
-Her 2002 book The Dragon’s Apprentice was a finalist in the 2003 New Zealand Post Children's Book Awards...
+Her 2002 book The Dragon’s Apprentice was a finalist in the 2003 New Zealand Post Children's Book Awards.
+The Dragon’s Apprentice was also named as a Storylines Notable Junior Fiction Book.